 Here at Campfire Magazine, we always say you should be able to make great food with only two rings and a wobbly table (and a few tasty ingredients, of course!).
-We asked savvy caravan-fan Amanda Regan to tell us how she manages to bake cakes with basic equipment and a whole lot of love.
+We asked savvy caravan-fan Amanda Regan to tell us how she manages to bake delicious cakes in her teeny kitchen.

 There are lots of other ways to make cakes – and even bread – when tent camping or campervanning.
 Have a look at our comprehensive baking guide for the equipment, the know-how and the secret (until now!) tips.

 A simple but satisfying breakfast, this is my go-to recipe for four pancakes.
 One cup self-raising flour, one cup milk, one egg and a pinch of salt.
 Mix together with a whisk or fork.
 There is no need for the batter to stand.
 Melt a knob of butter in the pan, pour in the batter.
 When the batter starts to bubble flip the pancake over.
 Ensure both sides are cooked before removing from the pan, tumbling fresh berries over the pancake and adding a generous drizzle of maple syrup.

 For a vegan version, no need for egg at all, use non-dairy milk and a dairy-free butter.

 If you haven’t come across the Tefal Ingenio pans, do have a look at them.
 There are three sizes of pan and two frying pans that all share a click-on handle.
 Fantastic for saving space when camping.
 We use ours at home too.
 The stainless steel ones are very expensive, but there are lightweight versions that will do the perfectly and are more affordable.

 Chocolate and vanilla marble birthday cake

 Baked in a double skillet indeed!
 I carefully pre-weighed and pre-packed my ingredients before leaving home, thus saving space and weight in the caravan and leaving very little to do on site.